camwestwood/xapi/recipes/universal-xapi-translator/vle-resourceviewed-input.md

 ## SUBTYPE
 ### Description

-sed to identify the subType of the application that is being logged into
+Used to identify the subType of the resource being viewed.

 ### Purpose
 Analytics

 ### Derivation